davidgwking/adhere/README.md

 {
   type: 'number',
   conform: function (a) {
-    // valid is value is even
+    // valid if value is even
     return !(a % 2);
   }
 }